Frankfurt Cup

 The Frankfurt Cup was a men's tennis tournament played in Frankfurt, West Germany from 1987 until 1989.
 The event was part of the Grand Prix tennis circuit and was held on indoor carpet courts.

+According to the ATP website, its place in the calendar was preceded by the Frankfurt Grand Prix (1980 to 1982) and followed by the European Indoor Championships in Berlin (1990 and 1991).